microsoft/MLOpsTemplate/src/active_learning_cv/README.md

 <br></br>

 #### Observation
 There seems to be no clear winner among Confidence (LC), Smallest Margin Uncertainty (SMU),Entropy Sampling (ES) strategies.
-However, compared to Random Sampling, for example, with Least Confidence in the simulation exersize, we observe about 5-10% better in accuracy in each incremental training round.
+However, compared to Random Sampling, for example, with Least Confidence in the simulation exercise, we observe about 5-10% better in accuracy in each incremental training round.
 Another observation is the more selective it is, the more effective a deliberate strategy is compared to random sampling method.